The Georgia Review

-The Georgia Review is a literary journal based in Athens, Georgia.
-Founded at University of Georgia in 1947, the journal features poetry, fiction, essays, book reviews, and visual art.
-The journal has won National Magazine Awards for Fiction in 1986, for Essays in 2007, and for Profile Writing in 2020.
+The journal has won National Magazine Awards for Fiction (1986 and 2022), for Essays (2007), and for Profile Writing (2020).
+The journal has also received a Governor's Award in the Humanities (2007), and GAMMA awards, given by the Magazine Association of the Southeast (seven each in 2007 and 2008).

 Works that appear in The Georgia Review are frequently reprinted in the Best American Short Stories and Best American Poetry and have won the Pushcart and O. Henry Prizes.